ummjevel/Generative-AI-for-beginners-dotnet/02-SettingUp.NETDev/readme.md

-# Setting Up the Development Environment for This Course
+# Lesson 2: Setting Up the Development Environment for This Course

-This lesson will guide you through setting up your development environment for this course.
+*This lesson will guide you through setting up your development environment for this course.
 To ensure your success we've prepared a devcontainer configuration that will provide all the tooling you need to complete the course.
 You can run the devcontainer in GitHub Codespaces (recommended) or locally on your machine.
-And we also demonstrate how to set up your GitHub access tokens to interact with GitHub Models.
+And we also demonstrate how to set up your GitHub access tokens to interact with GitHub Models.*

-If you rather not use GitHub Models to interact with LLMs, we have you covered there too with guides to setup Azure OpenAI and Ollama.
+We have you covered with guides to setup Azure OpenAI and Ollama, if desired.

 ---